 1. Equity index funds

-Equity index funds are investment funds that aim to replicate the performance of a specific stock market index.
+Equity index funds are investment funds that aim to replicate the performance of a specific stock market index, making them one of the best short-term investment strategies for high returns.
 These funds pool money from investors and invest it in a diversified portfolio of stocks that mirror the composition and weightings of the chosen index.

 Here’s how they work: Let’s say you invest in an equity index fund that tracks the Vanguard FTSE Developed Europe UCITS ETF.
 This index represents approximately 472 stocks from countries such as the United Kingdom, Germany, France, Switzerland, and others.
 Instead of buying shares of each individual company in the index, which can be time-consuming and costly, you can invest in the index fund, which holds shares of all 472 companies in proportion to their weighting in the index.